Submissions to The Archives

 A witchy webcomic with a mind for intersectional feminism/inclusive humor.
 We're looking for something sweet and uplifting (but not all light-washy) that will evoke a chuckle at no one's expense.

 All regular contributors must commit to writing/creating from a perspective that aligns with our values of inclusiveness and equity.

 Email us at Editrix@wyrdandwyse.com with your ideas or a full piece of writing you'd like to publish on our blog, along with a short third person bio and links to public social media.
 Please use a descriptive subject line so that we can get back to you quickly.

-September's digital issue of The Archives, THE FOURTH is live now and published weekly in Freshly Pressed and will be compiled and saved in Archived Issues.
-We are still accepting submissions for this issue!
-While our themes for The Archives are a little looser than our print issue, we are especially looking for some "welcome to autumn-ish" themed pieces for this month, and while we're happy to look at anything you send us, please know that we're especially looking for some comforting and/or fun pieces to lighten all our loads a bit.
+October’s digital issue of The Archives, THE FIFTH is live now and published weekly in Freshly Pressed and will be compiled and saved in Archived Issues.
+We are accepting submissions for this issue!
+While our themes for The Archives are usually a little looser than our print issue, we are only accepting submissions for October with themes related to: witches (of all cultures), witchcraft (of all cultures), and things that are specifically witch-related.
+Our title for this issue is “Into the Cauldron” and we hope you will run with that idea.

 Please note: We regret that we do not have the finances to pay our contributors for our online journal, at this time.
 This does *not* mean that we value their contributions any less, or that we see put less effort or love into making those submissions great and compiling a beautiful issue.
 We hope this is a temporary problem.
 If you'd like to help us pay ALL our contributors, please visit our Patreon.
 Our Patron-only newsletter is gorgeous and comes out quarterly, starting in October, and all tiers receive it.